rackerlabs/raxmetrics-perf-test-scripts/README.md

 The BF grinder code creates different types of threads to handle the different kinds of requests to be generated.
 Currently the thread types are:

-* Ingest - create requests for the  "/ingest/multi" endpoint
+* IngestThread - create requests for the  "/ingest/multi" endpoint
 * Query - does single/multi plot and search requests
-* AnnotationsIngest - ingests to the "events" endpoint
+* AnnotationsIngestThread - ingests to the "events" endpoint
 * Various query threads:
   * SinglePlotQuery - send GET requests to `<tenant>/views/<metric>` with `from`, `to`, and `resolution` params
   * MultiPlotQuery - send POST requests to `<tenant>/views` with `from`, `to`, and `resolution` params